9 The first among many

 Geralt lifted his hand and halted him.
 "Wow, slow down there.
 I must prepare first.
 Apply the proper oil to my sword.
 By the way, if my guess is correct, how are you going to see inside the cave?"

-"I have a spell for that; it is going to be bright inside, so i don't recommend you drink a cat potion."
+"I have a spell for that; it's going to be bright inside, so I wouldn't recommend you drinking a cat potion."

 "As long as I am within 20 meters of the effect and am not knocked unconscious, it will last around an hour."